The Information Complexity of Learning Tasks, their Structure and their Distance: Complexity of a Learning Task

 \begin{example}[Complexity of random labels] Suppose that each input $x_i$ of the dataset $\D$ is associated to a label $y_i \in \Y$ sampled uniformly at random in a fixed finite set, so $p(y|x) = 1 / |\Y|$ has a constant complexity.
 Under the same assumptions of \Cref{prop:deterministic-complexity}.4, the expected value of $C(\D)$ is $N \log |\Y| + O(1)$ by \Cref{prop:iid-samples-complexity}.
 Since $C(\D) \leq N \log|\Y| + O(1)$ for any such $\D$, the complexity of a ``typical'' dataset with random labels is approximately $N \log |\Y|$. \end{example}

 In a sense, learning random labels is a very complex task: They cannot be predicted from the input, so the model is forced to {\em memorize} them (``overfitting'').
 Accordingly, $C(\D)$ in \Cref{ex:random-label-complexity} is very high.
-However, by construction there is \emph{no structure in the data}, so the model cannot generalize to unseen data.
+However, by construction there is \emph{no structure in the data}, which is why the model cannot generalize to unseen data.
 In other words, this is a complex memorization task, but a {\em trivial learning task}, as there is nothing to learn from the data.
-We would like the definition of complexity to reflect this, and to differentiate between learning and memorization.
+We would like the definition of complexity to reflect this distinction between learning and memorization.

 Another important aspect not captured by this definition of complexity is the role of performance in learning the structure in the data.
-For example, one can train a trivial model to distinguish airplanes from fireplaces by counting the number of blue pixels.
+For example, one can train a trivial model to distinguish images of airplanes from fireplaces by counting the number of blue pixels.
 It will not be very precise.
 To achieve a small error, however, one must learn what makes an airplane different from a fireplace even if the latter is painted blue.